 I live within 50 miles of the venue, may I still apply to participate in NSTI?

 - Yes, the NSTI is open to national and local teachers.
 USPTO may only assist with travel and lodging for those teachers who are selected to participate and live outside of a 50-mile radius of the venue.
 Local teachers who are selected to participate in the program and who live within a 50-mile radius will be provided with daily parking, materials and meals provided as part of NSTI.

 Can teachers receive continuing education credits for attending?

 - USPTO will provide a certificate at the end of the professional development indicating the number of contact hours.
 The answer of whether a district or school will count the time as continuing education credits depends on the district or school.
 USPTO does not issue credit hours but is happy to provide you with additional documentation of participation should you seek to get credit hours from your school district.
 For reference, the 2018 NSTI program consisted of 50 contact hours.

 Where will we stay during NSTI?

-- There is a block of rooms reserved at the Embassy Suites Hotel near the campus of USF and within a short distance of the majority of the meeting space.
-The USPTO will cover lodging costs for teachers who are selected to participate in the program as part of the national pool of applicants, that is, those who reside more than 50 miles outside of Tampa, Florida.
+- There is a block of rooms usually reserved near the venue.
+The USPTO will cover lodging costs for teachers who are selected to participate in the program as part of the national pool of applicants, that is, those who reside more than 50 miles from the venue.

 If selected to participate in the program-may I bring my child, children, pet, spouse or significant other with me to NSTI?